 If you or a family member has suffered severe injuries in an accident involving a large commercial truck in American Canyon, call our experienced injury lawyers today at (707) 564-1900 for a free consultation.

 Crashes involving big rigs can easily cause severe or even fatal injuries.
 The National Highway Traffic Safety Administration has conducted research that shows how serious these injuries can be.
 According to their data, an average of nearly 300 people dies in California trucking accidents every year.Trucking Accidents and Litigation

 One of the reasons that trucking accident cases are unique is because of state and federal regulations.
-There are certain regulations that the trucking industry and drivers need to follow.
-The primary agency that deals with trucks crossing over state lines is the Federal Motor Carrier Safety Administration.
+There are specific regulations that the trucking industry and drivers need to follow.
+The primary agency that deals with trucks crossing over state lines are the Federal Motor Carrier Safety Administration.
 The agency that oversees trucks within the state is the California Department of Transportation.
-These agencies enforce regulations for truckers such as minimum rest periods and vehicle maintenance to keep our highways safe.
+These agencies enforce regulations for truckers, such as minimum rest periods and vehicle maintenance to keep our highways safe.

-I would say that the vast majority of truck drivers are careful and attentive on the road.
-However, truck drivers that don’t follow the necessary regulations are the ones who cause the catastrophic accidents we hear about on the news.
+The vast majority of truck drivers are careful and attentive on the road.
+However, truck drivers that don't follow the necessary regulations are the ones who cause the catastrophic accidents we hear about on the news.
 Truckers may disregard regulations when they are trying to reach unrealistic shipping schedules.
-Companies sometimes pressure truckers to this to cut corners and keep their expenses down.
-There are also a few more issues of negligence that commonly cause accidents, these include:
+Companies sometimes pressure truckers to do this to cut corners and keep their expenses down.
+There are also a few more issues of negligence that commonly cause accidents.
+These include: